 Maryanne Joyce has a solo law practice focused on assisting low-income clients with public benefits issues.
 She also works with Part of the Solution in the Bronx, assisting with POTS’ weekly legal clinic.
 Before starting her own firm, Maryanne worked for many years as a staff attorney at Bronx Legal Services where she focused on public assistance, food stamps/SNAP, and Medicaid issues, and represented clients at administrative hearings and in New York State Supreme Court.
 Maryanne has trained on public benefits issues including basic welfare budgeting, welfare fair hearings, the treatment of teens in the welfare system, welfare fraud/administrative disqualification hearings, and Article 78s in public benefits practice.
 Maryanne received her undergraduate degree from Yale University, and has an M.A. in Counseling from N.Y.U.
 She received her J.D. from Columbia Law School.

-Susan Welber is a staff attorney in Civil Practice Law Reform Unit of The Legal Aid Society in New York City, where she focuses on impact litigation, administrative and legislative advocacy on public benefits issues, including immigrant access to public benefits, welfare work rules and disability discrimination.
+Susan Welber is a staff attorney in Civil Practice Law Reform Unit of The Legal Aid Society in New York City, where she focuses on impact litigation, administrative and legislative advocacy on public benefits issues, including immigrant access to public benefits, welfare work rules, and disability discrimination.
+She is currently a lead counsel on two cases challenging the new “public charge” rules issued by the U.S. Department of Homeland Security and the U.S. Department of State.
 Susan earned her B.A. from Columbia College and her J.D. from Fordham University School of Law, where she has taught legal research and writing and poverty law as an adjunct.

 Saima Akhtar is a Senior Staff Attorney with the Public Benefits Unit in the Albany office of Empire Justice Center.
 She works on issues that include Supplemental Nutrition Assistance Program benefits (food stamps), cash public assistance, emergency assistance, and subsidized childcare.
 Saima represents low income clients both in court and in administrative proceedings, and has served as counsel to the class in a number of class action cases in New York’s State and Federal Courts including Brooksv.
 Roberts, Richard C. v.
 Proud, and Karamalla v.
 Divine.
 She has also provided continuing legal education sessions for the New York State Bar Association, The Sargent Shriver National Center on Poverty Law, Practicing Law Institute, and the National Legal Aid and Defenders Association on topics such as SNAP basics, emergency assistance benefits in New York, and basic lawyering skills for new attorneys.
 Saima currently serves on the board of directors for New York’s Early Care and Learning Council, where she is the Treasurer and Chair of the finance committee.
 She is a graduate of Albany Law School of Union University and holds a Masters degree in Public Policy from the Rockefeller College of Public Affairs and Policy from the University at Albany.
 She is a recipient of Albany Law School’s Edward M. Cameron Memorial Prize for her contributions to the area of public interest law and was a 2006 Fellow of the Center for Women in Government and Civil Society at the University at Albany.